irufus/gdax-java/README.md

-# gdax-java
+# Coinbase Pro

 [![Join the chat at https://gitter.im/irufus/gdax-java](https://badges.gitter.im/irufus/gdax-java.svg)](https://gitter.im/irufus/gdax-java?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Java based wrapper for the [GDAX API](https://docs.gdax.com/#introduction) that follows the development style similar to [coinbase-java](https://github.com/coinbase/coinbase-java)
+Java based wrapper for the [GDAX API](https://docs.pro.coinbase.com/) that follows the development style similar to [coinbase-java](https://github.com/coinbase/coinbase-java)

-# Notes:
+## Notes:

-> GDAX primary data sources and servers run in the Amazon US East data center.
+> Coinbase Pro primary data sources and servers run in the Amazon US East data center.
 To minimize latency for API access, we recommend making requests from servers located near the US East data center.
 > Some of the methods do not yet have tests and so may not work as expected until a later date.
 Please raise an issue in github if you want something in particular as a priority.
 > This codebase is maintained independently of Coinbase.
-We are not in any way affiliated with coinbase or gdax.
+We are not in any way affiliated with coinbase or coinbase pro.

-# Functions supported:
+## Functions supported:
 - [x] Authentication (GET, POST, DELETE supported)
 - [x] Get Account
 - [x] Get Accounts